Informasjonsforvaltning/static-rdf-server/README.md

 % curl -H  http://localhost:8080/examples/hello-world  # will return a hello-world HTML document
 ```

-### To post content to the server
+### To upload content to the server

-Say you want to post two files to your ontology of ontology-type "vocabulary".
+Say you want to upload two files to your ontology of ontology-type "vocabulary".

 ```shell
 % curl -i \